Making Dreams Comes True on the Rapid River Since 1853

 LAKEWOOD CAMPS IS DEDICATED TO CREATING LASTING MEMORIES

-For 171 years, our guests have been waking up to the call of the loons, the anticipation of the day’s catches, and the peaceful views of the Rapid River right outside their door.
+Since 1853, our guests have been waking up to the call of the loons, the anticipation of the day’s catches, and the peaceful views of the Rapid River right outside their door.
 We invite you to become part of our history here in Western Maine where the pace is slow, the atmosphere is calm, and the fish, fowl and game are plentiful.

 Connect With Us: